-Principal Investigator: Mary McKay, PhD, Fred Ssewamala, PhD
+Principal Investigator: Mary McKay, PhD; Fred M. Ssewamala, PhD

-Study Team: Kimberly Hoagwood, PhD, Ozge Sensoy Bahar, PhD
+Study Team: Ozge Sensoy Bahar, PhD; Apollo Kivumbi, MBChB, MPH

-SMART Africa-Uganda is part of the SMART (Strengthening Mental health and Research Training) Africa Center, a 5-year longitudinal project (2016-2021) funded by the National Institute of Mental Health (NIMH).
-SMART Africa Center is a global transdisciplinary center focused on reducing child mental health service and research gaps.
+SMART Africa-Uganda is part of the SMART (Strengthening Mental health and Research Training) Africa Center, a 5-year multi-country longitudinal study (2016-2021) funded by the National Institute of Mental Health (NIMH).
+SMART Africa is a global transdisciplinary center focused on reducing child mental health service and research gaps in Ghana, Kenya, South Africa and Uganda.
 SMART Africa-Uganda is a major scale-up study that examines the impact and implementation of an evidence-based multiple family group intervention for children experiencing behavioral problems and their families in Uganda.
-ICHAD research staff is co-leading this scale-up study in the Greater Masaka region of Uganda with 3000 children (ages 8 to 13) and their families across 30 schools.
+ICHAD research team is co-leading this scale-up study with 3,000 children (ages 8 to 13) and their families across 30 schools in the Greater Masaka region of Uganda.